Saham Toney

 Saham Toney is a village and a civil parish in the English county of Norfolk.
 The village is 14.5 mi north of Thetford, 27.3 mi west of Norwich and 101 mi north-east of London.
 The village lies 13.1 mi west of the town of Attleborough.
 The nearest railway station is at Attleborough for the Breckland Line which runs between Cambridge and Norwich.
 The nearest airport is Norwich International Airport.

 The civil parish has an area of 16.51 km2 and in 2001 had a population of 1,565 in 680 households, reducing to 1,507 in 679 households at the 2011 Census.
 For the purposes of local government, the parish falls within the district of Breckland.

 History

 There is evidence that Saham Toney was close to a significant Romano-British settlement.
 The Peddars Way footpath, partly using remaining Roman roads, passes close to the village.

 The village derives part of its name from the 13 acre mere that is in the parish.
 The mere is well stocked with fish, especially two species of eel; one noted for its delicious, and the other for its nauseous, flavour, also one is of a peculiar shape.
 There are also large pike in the mere.
 The privately owned mere, which is dangerous, is thought to be as old as the last ice age.
 Access is by special permission of the owner only.

+Saham Toney Windmill is a tower mill that was built in 1824 and has been converted to residential use.
+It was owned from 1995 to 2015 by pop singer Shakin' Stevens.